 The collaboration between the director Kermani (Imitation Girl) and Grant’s writing captures the raw frustration of having your fears ignored and dismissed.
 Even when May finds common ground, and her experience is not unique, the premise is that each woman is being isolated and has to win her own battles.
 The palpable “You aren’t listening to me!” refrains echo off the sides of the film.

 The exasperation of not being able to have the evidence ready also plays a major factor, with the would-be killer’s body disappearing as soon as the audience looks away from the scene of the crime.
 There are some solutions like having your camera-phone ready, or the installation of security cameras would seem to have made sense.
-You get the real autobiographical perspective here, and that is, despite all of May’s best efforts these crimes will fall on deaf ears.
+You get the real autobiographical perspective here.
+Despite all of May’s best efforts, these crimes will fall on deaf ears.
 This is the film embodiment of frustration incarnate.

-May is a fine protagonist, and there’s no need to try and have the actress interpret the scene, because she actually wrote it.
+May is a fine protagonist, and there’s no need to try and have the actress interpret the scene because she actually wrote it.
 Singh is essential in his enigmatic unperturbed portrayal of Ted.
 He loves his wife, but he just doesn’t understand what the (obvious) big deal is.
 He’s a stand-in for every well-intentioned friend who isn’t there when you need him the most.

-Lucky has been picked up by SHUDDER, so you can expect it to show up there sometime soon.
-Unfortunately no trailer yet, but when one does get released, we’ll attach it to this thread.
+Lucky has been picked up by SHUDDER, and it has been scheduled for a March 4 release.
+Check out the trailer, below.
 Lucky would be rated R for violence and language.
 As a piece of feminist horror in the Me Too moment, it’s a nice date stamp of where we are as a culture.